Michigan’s Civil Support Team; local fire department conduct HAZMAT training

 |0

-This work, Michigan’s Civil Support Team; local fire department conduct HAZMAT training [Image 4 of 4], by Maj. kelly black, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Michigan’s Civil Support Team; local fire department conduct HAZMAT training, by MSgt David Eichaker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT